agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 #### A longer more complex prompt (`GPT4_cont1` in the results figure)

-To "teach" the model how I want it to go about creating Anki cards for me and about the purpose of the Anki cards (what I want to get out of my spaced repetition practice), I decided to first feed it with the two articles on the topic {% cite Nielsen2018 Nielsen2019 %}:
+To "teach" the model how I want it to go about creating Anki cards for me and about the purpose of the Anki cards (what I want to get out of my spaced repetition practice), I decided to first feed it with two articles on the topic {% cite Nielsen2018 Nielsen2019 %}:

 `prompt = "I want to you to learn about spaced repetition systems (SRS) such as Anki, so that you can act as a professional Anki card creator, with a particular expertise at creating Anki cards for topics in mathematics and statistics.
 Below I provide you first with an introductory text about spaced repetition systems by Michael Nielsen (starting after the string '--- FIRST TEXT ---' and ending with the string '--- FIRST TEXT END ---').
 Then I provide you with another article by Michael Nielsen about creating Anki cards for mathematical topics (starting after the string '--- SECOND TEXT ---' and ending with the string '--- SECOND TEXT END ---').
 Based on this reading material please explain what process you will follow, as a professional Anki card creator, to create Anki cards for me based on other articles, papers or notes that I will provide in the future."`